How's your FICO Score?

-The three agencies use slightly different formulas to build a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Each of the three credit reporting agencies has its own formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary, the differences aren't huge; they all use the following in building a credit score:
+While the formulas vary from one agency to another, all of the agencies use the following to build your score:

 Each of these factors is assigned a value and a weight.
 The result is one number.
 Credit scores range from 300 to 800.
-Higher is always better.
+Higher scores are better.
 Most home buyers in the current environment have a score above 620.

-Before you can improve your credit score, you have to obtain your score and ensure that the reports from each reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
-They also provide information and tools that can help you improve your FICO score.
+To improve your FICO score, you've got to obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that offered the original FICO score, offers FICO scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+Also available are helpful information and tools that help you improve your FICO score.

 Got a Question?